-The stomach plays a critical role in the early stages of food digestion.
+The stomach plays a very important role in the initial stages of digestion.

-Apart from squeezing and churning the food bolus, it also secretes a thin, watery, acidic digestive fluid known as “gastric juice.”
+It squeezes and churns the food bolus, and secretes a thin, watery, acidic digestive fluid known as “gastric juice.”

 Gastric juice is comprised of water, mineral salts, mucus, hydrochloric acid, intrinsic factor and inactive enzyme precursors – pepsinogens secreted by the chief cells .